nea89o/Firmament/web/src/pages/docs/_texture-pack-format.md

 like a dot-separated path (`parent.child.grandchild`), but more complex paths can be constructed.

 First the specified path is split into dot separated chunks: `"a.b.c"` -> `["a", "b", "c"]`.
 You can also directly specify the list if you would like.
-Any entry in that list not starting with a `*` ist treated as an attribute name or an index:
+Any entry in that list not starting with a `*` is treated as an attribute name or an index:

 ```json